lwade/euca-wiki/Openshift-on-Eucalyptus.md

     - develpkgs
 ```

-* The broker seems to have a remote auth mechanism that uses a specific ruby gem that is missing in broker.yml, so add the following under brokerpkgs task
+* The broker seems to have a remote auth mechanism that uses a specific ruby gem that is missing in broker.yml, so we added the following under 'brokerpkgs' task

 ```
         - rubygem-openshift-origin-auth-remote-user